nasa-jpl/explorer-1/README.md

 ```

 > Assets are tracked in this repo.
 TODO: We need to decide if that should happen or not.
 Advantages: users do not need the www-frontend repo to build assets.
 Disadvantages: replicated code

+### How were the files sourced and what changes were made to them?

 Several assets are copied from the www-frontend repo via npm scripts.
 Below is an outline of the copied files and their relation to this repo: